matty5567/CyclePaths/README.md

 # CyclePaths

-Finds the fastest and safest cycling routes
+Finds the fastest and safest cycling route from A to B in London